Athletics: More Bolt gold as Jamaica smash relay record

-LONDON (Reuters) - Usain Bolt ended his London Olympics in glorious style on Saturday with a third gold and a world record as Jamaica won a blistering men’s 4x100 metres final but the ‘living legend’ was uncertain of repeating the feat again.
+LONDON (Reuters) - Olympic sprint champion Usain Bolt ended his London Games in glorious style on Saturday with a third gold and a world record as he anchored Jamaica to victory in a blistering men’s 4x100 meters final in 36.84 seconds.

-Bolt, who gave himself the title after defending the 100 and 200 crowns he won in Beijing four years ago, anchored the Jamaican quartet of Nesta Carter, Michael Frater and Yohan Blake to victory in 36.84 seconds, knocking 0.2 off the record they set at last year’s world championships.
+It was the same Jamaican quartet of Nesta Carter, Michael Frater, Yohan Blake and Bolt that had set the previous mark of 37.04 at the world championships in Daegu last year.

-The win gave Bolt his sixth career Olympic gold from two Games and the 25-year-old, usually so assured, was wary of promising a three-peat.

-“I’ve thought about it but I think it is going to be very hard.
-Yohan is coming through and I‘m sure a lot of the other young guys are coming up so I will see what happens in four years,” Bolt told reporters.

 “It’s always a beautiful feeling to end off like this.
-We did it last year in the world championships - for me it’s a wonderful feeling,” Bolt said.
+We did it last year in the world championships - for me it’s a wonderful feeling,” Bolt told reporters.

 “The team came out and gave their all.
 I knew a world record was possible.”